 3. Macadamias are a source of polyphenols [*].
 Polyphenols are the compound found in berries, dark chocolate, and wines along with some nuts.
 They’re rich in antioxidants and may help to stabilize blood sugar levels by preventing or slowing the starch to sugar conversion in your digestive system and blood stream [*].

 Plus, the fats help to create a creamy texture that’s utterly irresistible in this fall-inspired beverage— minus the dairy.

 Yes, fats are satiating, but it’s going to be hard limiting yourself to just one of these cocktails!

-- Paleo-friendly: A no-dairy paleo cocktail recipe that is actually delicious?
-Yes please.
+- Paleo: A dairy-free paleo cocktail recipe that is actually delicious?
+Yes, please.

 - Creamy: You don’t need dairy to provide a creamy texture, and we prove it here.

 - Satiating: This cocktail recipe is full of healthy fats from FBOMB Macadamia Nut Butter so you won’t get the post-cocktail munchies as quickly.

 The cocktail is really easy to make – simply pour the salted caramel vodka, almond milk, FBOMB Macadamia Nut Butter, vanilla, and honey over ice in a cocktail shaker.
 Shake it up or mix it well with a cocktail spoon until blended thoroughly.
 Then, dip the rim of your martini glass in water (or a tiny amount of honey) and then in coarse sea salt for garnish.